aarlapudi/Exploring-Survival-Patterns-on-the-Titanic/README.md

 Install dependencies (if not already installed)

+pip install pandas as pd
-pip install pandas numpy matplotlib seaborn jupyter
+pip install  matplotlib.pyplot as plt pip install seaborn as sns in jupyter

 Open the Jupyter Notebook